1Password SCIM Bridge

 The latest version of 1Password SCIM Bridge is posted on the release notes website.
 To update your SCIM bridge:

-1. Navigate to the DigitalOcean Apps portal and select your SCIM bridge (by default, op-scim-bridge) from the list of apps.
+1. Navigate to the DigitalOcean Apps portal , then select your SCIM bridge (by default, op-scim-bridge) from the list of apps.

 3. Select Edit in the Source section.